asayers/cbdr/README.md

 to ensure that results taken in the summer are comparable with results taken in the winter?

+#### But...
+I don't want to re-benchmark old commits!

+Freshly benchmarking the base gives a number of advantages (in addition to improving the resulting data, as explained above): your CI runs are now (1) stateless and (2) machine-independent.
+If you want to reuse old results, you need to maintain a database and a dedicated benchmarking machine.
+The downside of re-benchmarking is that your CI machines will spend - at most - 2x longer on benchmarking.
+Is that a resource you really need to claw back?

 ### Plotting the means and eyeballing the difference

 This is not a great idea, even when confidence intervals are included.